WhatTheDickens/engl340-s24/index.md

 - Mondays and Wednesdays, 12:30 pm - 1:45 pm; Fridays, 1:30 pm - 1:20 pm
 - Final meeting (attendance mandatory) Monday, May 6, 12 pm - 3:20 pm

+## How and when to find me

+- Wednesday, 2:30 pm - 4:00 pm in South 347
+- Any free time that works for you at [https://schacht.youcanbook.me](https://schacht.youcanbook.me)

 ## Learning outcomes